Photos: Rachlel Koumparou

 Lyrics and artwork

 Words and estetics are as important as music to me.
 Together they create the special universe that forms every album or single.
-You find my lyrics below as well as the wonderful artwork made by the artist Xema Fuertes.
+You find my lyrics below as well as the wonderful artwork made by the spanish artist Xema Fuertes.
 Free to download but don't forget the artists name if you publish.